nicomwong/wisdom/README.md

 These quotes are curated by me.
 Some quotes are created by me; some are inspired by another; some are another's.

 - “We all have limited time on this planet.
-I better use it well.”
+We must use it well.”
-- “For some reason, I may go somewhere else after this life.”
-- “I meditate to cultivate samatha and vipassana.”
+- “I meditate to cultivate samatha (calm, stable, tranquil mind) and vipassana (insight).”
 - "Sometimes there is too much talking; sometimes there is too little talking."
 - Try to find a job you actually want to be doing; whether it be the first job, second job, ...
 - "All that really matters is who you love and how well you love them." - Leigh Brasington